Carer’s Credit helps prevent gaps in your National Insurance record if you have to stop working while you are caring for someone else.

 You need to pay National Insurance to qualify for a State Pension.
 If you are not working, you might not be paying National Insurance.

 Carer's Credit can also help if you are not paying National Insurance because you have had to reduce your hours.

-If you get Carer’s Credit you do not get any actual money, but it protects your right to a State Pension later in life.
+If you get Carer’s Credit, you do not get extra money.
+But it protects your right to a State Pension later in life.

 To get Carer’s Credit, you must look after at least one person for 20 hours or more a week.

 Normally, each person you look after must be getting one of these disability benefits:

 - the daily living component of Personal Independence Payment at either rate